-Team building, when it is done right, can unite people and boost team performance.
-When done the wrong way, it can create the opposite results..
-Many of us have begrudgingly taken part of a trust fall or scavenger hunt with no real bonds formed afterwards.
-Instead of facilitating another lukewarm ice breaker at your next company meeting , here are a few team building games that can be played in or out of the office to facilitate real team building skills.
+Team building, when done right, can unite people and boost team performance.
+When done the wrong way, it can create the opposite results.
+Many of us have begrudgingly taken part in a trust fall or scavenger hunt with no real bonds formed afterwards.
+Instead of facilitating another lukewarm icebreaker at your next company meeting, here are a few team building games that can be played in or out of the office to promote teamwork skills.

-This game is a great way to refresh and energize your team without requiring much time.
+Concentration is another example of team-building activities that are perfect for boosting creativity in the workplace and providing your team with a short and fun break.
 Divide the group into two equal lines facing each other.
 The game begins when the timer is set for 60 seconds and one line turns around and closes their eyes, giving the other line time to change 10 things about themselves.
 This can include anything from jewelry to swapping clothes to different hairstyles.
 The only rule is all changes must be something the other group can see.

 When the timer ends, the first group turns around and tries to identify all the changes the other group has made.
 Once all the changes have been revealed, the groups switch roles, giving the other group a chance to make changes.